The Coronavirus Pandemic (COVID-19) has caused tremendous loss to not only people’s health, but the majority of industries worldwide.

 And they are the proof of quality.

-If your supplier in China can not provide a valid CE certificate, which is very common due to the fact that the majority of CE certificates are issued by ECM, it’s crucial to ask the manufacturer to provide a statement, ie, Declaration of Conformity.
+If your supplier in China can not provide a valid CE certificate, which is very common at the early stage, due to the fact that the majority of CE certificates are issued by ECM, it’s crucial to ask the manufacturer to provide a statement, ie, Declaration of Conformity.

 If your supplier does not have a valid FDA certificate for the mask or is not on the list of FDA EUA, you won’t import it to the U.S.